Concise Glutamate Analysis by Using an Online Enzymatic Reaction

 In the central nervous system, glutamate plays a key role as a neurotransmitter and can be a toxic factor for neurons.
 Here we introduce a concise procedure for the analysis of glutamate levels in biological samples such as tissue homogenate, tissue/cell culture media, blood serum/plasma, and microdialysate.
 HPLC-ECD (DC mode) without sample derivatization achieves this.

 This new technique employs an online immobilized enzyme column (glutamate oxidase) positioned after the separation column.
 After the glutamate is separated from other biogenic compounds, it is oxidized by the enzyme column to hydrogen peroxide which can then be detected by the platinum working electrode when the electrochemical detector is set to the DC mode.
 The detection limit for this method is the sample medium.
 Figure 1 illustrates the detection of brain tissue homogenates.
 One chromatogram can be completed in 10 min.
 The enzyme column life is over 6 months for microdialysis samples.

 - Tissue Homogenate

 - Culture Media etc.

-The following is a representative example of an assay we have performed to demonstrate how our new methodology works.
-By using two online auto-injectors (Eicom EAS-20S), the microdialysate was automatically injected followed by a standard glutamate solution.
-This standard was used as an internal standard (IS) in order to account for enzyme activity.
+The following is a representative example of an assay we have performed to show how our new method works.
+By using two online auto-injectors (Eicom EAS-20S), the microdialysate was automatically injected, followed by a standard glutamate solution.
+This standard was used as an internal standard (IS) to account for enzyme activity.
 However, the enzyme activity was stable enough to neglect the IS.
 Compared to the glutamate signal peak, the uric acid peak was relatively higher.
-By adjusting the injection time, the uric acid peak could be incorporated into the front-solvent peak and sequential 10 min injections are achievable (Fig. 2).
+By adjusting the injection time, the uric acid peak could be incorporated into the front-solvent peak and sequential 10 min. injections are achievable (Fig. 2).

 Fig. 1 – The retention time of the glutamate peaks is at 8 min, samples can be injected every 10 min.